jb-ds2020/data-engineering-zoomcamp-2023-homework/week_1_2/README.md

 terraform apply
 ```

-They way to reach the goal of applying terraform
+They way to reach the goal of applying terraform on the google cloud environtment:

 - follow the videos for terraform:
 https://youtu.be/Hajwnmj0xfQ & https://youtu.be/dNkEgO-CExg